On his deathbed Louis Pasteur said "Bernard was correct. I was wrong. The microbe (germ) is nothing. The terrain (milieu) is everything."

 I cannot fairly leave this subject without some explanation of Béchamp's theory.
 You can easily find on the internet people who ridicule Béchamp's theory without really understanding it.
 I want to counter them.

 The germ theory states that the body is sterile and disease is caused by external germs (microbes).
-For Béchamp microbes naturally exist in the body and it is the disease that permits the microbe to express itself.
-The terrain, the internal environment, in response to various forces, fosters the development of germs from within.
+For Béchamp, microbes naturally exist in the body and it is the disease that reflects the deteriorated condition of the host and changes the function of the microbes.
+The terrain — the internal environment — in response to various forces, fosters the development of germs from within.
 To my thinking, the germ theory essentially blames the messenger.

 This more detailed explanation is extracted from members.iimetro.com.au/~hubbca/soil.htm#Pasteur.